UKNorthernlad/AuthWorkshop/Day 2 - Practice/Lab 2 - Create Applications/ReadMe.md

 });
 ```

-### Task 5 - A Node.js application which uses KeyCloak IdP, OpenId-Client and the OIDC Authorisation Code Flow.
+### Task 5 - A Node.js application which uses KeyCloak IdP, OpenId-Client and the OIDC Authorization Code Flow.
 Open ID Connect has a number of different ways to obtain an ID and/or Access Token.
 In Task 4 above you used the `Implicit Flow` (sometimes called *Public Flow*) where the full ID Token is returned from KeyCloak as an HTML page with the token in a hidden field on a form.
 The browser then automatically performs an HTTP POST of the data to the /callback endpoint from where the token is extracted.

 The downside of this is that the client browser can read all the data in the form.
 But what if you don't want the user to see the token as it flows through their machine?
 Perhaps it contains data you would rather they did not see, e.g. a credit score?